MicrosoftDocs/architecture-center/docs/guide/spot/spot-eviction-content.md

 | --- | --- |
 | Delete | A Spot VM with a Delete policy will need to be recreated. |
 | Stopped/Deallocated |  |
+**WE NEED TO FILL OUT THIS TABLE?**

-**Continuously monitor for eviction** <br> Monitoring is the key to workload reliability on spot VMs.
+**(3) Continuously monitor for eviction** - Monitoring is the key to workload reliability on spot VMs.
 Spot VMs have no SLA after creation and can be evicted at any time.
 The best way to improve workload reliability on spot VMs is knowing in advance when they're going to be evicted.
 With this information, you can trigging automation for a graceful shutdown and orchestrate a replacement.

 *Use Scheduled Events* <br> We recommend using the Scheduled Events service for each VM.
 Azure has different infrastructure maintenance types and each types generates a distinct signal.
 Evictions qualify as infrastructure maintenance and send out the `Preempt` signal to all affected VMs.
 A service called Schedule Events allows you to capture the `Preempt` signal for VM.
 The Scheduled Events service provide a queryable endpoint at a static, non-routable IP address `169.254.169.254`.
 Azure infrastructure generates the `Preempt` signal for affected VMs at a minimum 30 seconds before an eviction.
 You might not query the endpoint the second the `Preempt` signal arrives, so you need to build your orchestration around these constraints.